martinjameswhite/directsht/README.md

 It requires numpy, scipy and numba.
 If JAX is available it can be used to speed up the computation, but the code will automatically fall back to numpy if JAX is not present.
+Some of the notebooks use healpy for visualization.

 ***